Skip to main content

 Growth Hormone Peptide Therapy Safety

 Growth Hormone (GH) peptide therapies do not involve administering GH itself.
 They use peptides that stimulate the pituitary gland to produce and release its own GH.
-This mechanism is a key safety feature, as it preserves the body’s natural feedback loops, reducing the risk of the associated with synthetic HGH administration.
+This mechanism is a key safety feature, as it preserves the body’s natural feedback loops, reducing the risk of the side effects associated with synthetic HGH administration.
 The long-term safety of these protocols is related to the specific peptides used.

 The table below compares common GH-releasing peptides: